Art. 1: ORGANISATION

 • Flight information – arrival and departure times

 Since the total number of participants is limited, the organization will accept entries in line with available places and will enroll only those whose administrative dossiers are complete.

 To participate in the Oman Desert Marathon, a medical file ins also required which contains the following:

 • A standard medical certificate can be downloaded FROM THIS LINK .
 It must be signed by a GP confirming that you are cleared to take part in this event.
 The doctor must be made aware of the distance you will be covering, the average temperatures during the day and that you will be carrying a 10 – 15 kg ruck-sack during the race.

 • An ECG must be carried out less than 30 days prior to the race start.
-The original document, dated and signed, must be presented during the administrative and technical checks the day before the race start or uploaded on the runner’s profile page, 15 days before the race start and must be considered valid and accepted by the organization (green light)
+The original document, dated and signed, must be presented during the administrative and technical checks the day before the race start and send to firstname.lastname@example.org, 15 days before the race start and must be considered valid and accepted by the organization (green light)